A popular way to travel from Kuala Lumpur to Hat Yai is by bus.

 To see the latest list of buses, departure times and ticket prices, please visit our :

-As the prices of a bus ticket to Hat Yai from KL is around the same as an Upper sleeper berth on the train on this route, it is up to you to decide which is the best option to travel.
+As the prices of a bus ticket to Hat Yai from KL are cheaper than travel by train on this route, it is up to you to decide which is the best option to travel.

 Whichever way you choose, we advise you to book as far in advance as possible as this is a popular route for Malaysian's, especially at the weekend and over public holidays.